ClaudiuGeorgiu/RiskInDroid/README.md

 ## ❱ Demo

-This tool lets you browse the full experimental results and calculate the risk of new applications.
+You can browse the full experimental results through a web interface and calculate the risk of new applications (by uploading the `.apk` file).
 Below you can see a brief demo of RiskInDroid:

 ![Web](https://raw.githubusercontent.com/ClaudiuGeorgiu/RiskInDroid/master/docs/demo/web.gif)